 Does Trico OSC provide meals/snacks?

 Parents/guardians are responsible for packing all the meals/snacks for their child(ren).
 Please note that Trico Centre Out of School Care Program is a NUT-FREE program.
+There are emergency snacks available in case your child has no food left over from school, with allergies and dietary restrictions in mind.
+When emergency snacks are distributed, we communicate with the families to pack more snacks for the child(ren).

 If my child is not attending Trico OSC, do I need to report their absence?